nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2022-07-08-example-of-using-interface-class.md

 endclass
 {% endhighlight %}

-So when designing the `mem_mgr` class, not using interface class, we must define as below:
+So when designing the `mem_mgr` class, not using interface class, we might implement it as below:
 {% highlight verilog %}
 class mem_mgr extends uvm_component;
 ...